100% Full-Time Faculty Hold Terminal Degrees

 Internship Placement Near You

 What moves you ...
 Helping individuals manage and overcome life issues and guiding them to better mental health?
-The Master of Arts in Clinical Mental Health Counseling, offered online or on-campus, prepares you to pursue fulfilling licensed-counseling employment in a variety of professional settings.
-This CACREP-accredited, mental health master's program combines models and techniques of counseling with biblical principles for a strong and balanced approach to mental health counseling.
+Regent’s Master of Arts in Clinical Mental Health Counseling, offered online or on-campus in Virginia Beach, prepares you to pursue fulfilling licensed-counseling employment in a variety of professional settings.
+This CACREP-accredited master’s in clinical mental health counseling combines models and techniques of counseling with biblical principles for a strong and balanced approach.

 Build relationships and get feedback from a small but challenging core of fellow students and professors.

-Apply what you learn from your rigorous coursework through qualified internship settings.
+Apply what you learn from your rigorous clinical mental health counseling coursework through qualified internship settings.

 Join a respected network of Regent mental health practitioners leading in their field through the integration of science and faith.